 HALO Open Art Studio added a surprise performer to the experience for Christmas 2020.
 The atelier was updated to be more Christmassy, and a holographic character of the Finnish artist Stig greeted and entertained the visitors.

 HALO's spring 2021 update takes the visitors to a new adventure

-In spring 2021, the Open Art Studio experience was updated once again.
-The update featured the artist Stig performing another song of his, with a new greeting to the visitors.
+In spring 2021, we updated the Open Art Studio experience once again.
+The update featured the artist Stig performing another song, with a new greeting to the visitors.

 Three of the paintings also got a new dimension.
 By clicking them, information about the Artwork opens.
 That's not new, but along with the info is a button leading to a 360 view.
 The views are from the places where the Artworks in question were painted at.